NephthysShango/post-install-config/README.md

 <img src="https://i.imgur.com/Kskjk0S.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Going back to administrator panel, I created 3 different SLAs (service level agreements).
-This will help with organization as it provides a lenght in time in which each ticket is expected to be closed by the help Ddsk Administrator.
+This will help with organization as it provides a lenght in time in which each ticket is expected to be closed by the help Desk Administrator.
 </p>
 <br />